kenmotoyama/Assignment24/README.md

 For the **Nonmixed activation**, I used a 100 neuron input layer with 'relu' activation and a singular neuron with 'sigmoid' avtivation for the output layer.

+For both neural networks, I played with the number of neurons and the number of hidden layers and found them to have very minimal impact in my results, but a huge impact in my run times.

 ***Comparison of Models***<br>
 The bolded **Linear** model performed best.